Steven Osborne – 10th SJE Arts International Piano Series

 Rachmaninov Piano Sonata No.2 in B-flat minor Op.36

 Steven Osborne is a pianist who commands complete attention in the concert hall.
 He plays with intelligence and sensitivity but without ostentation.
 Described as ‘always a player in absolute service to the composer’ (The Observer), he is a favourite performer in the SJE Arts International Piano Series.
-But until now – despite critical acclaim for the three complete Rachmaninov albums he has released on Hyperion – he has not performed Rachmaninov.

 Born and raised in Scotland, Steven Osborne’s early breaks came in the 1990s with wins at major international competitions in Vevey, Switzerland and New York.
 His career now takes him all over the world and his many residences, including at London’s Wigmore Hall and Antwerp’s De Singel, are a sign of the respect that he commands.
 Steven was named Royal Philharmonic Society Instrumentalist of the Year 2013 and was made O.B.E. for Services to Music in the Queen’s 2022 New Year Honours.